PACTMAN: Trust, Privacy and Consent in Future Pervasive Environments

 Tacita provides a novel framework to automatically adapt smart environments to the presence of users while still preserving their privacy.
 A robust and scalable implementation of the system has been rolled out at Lancaster and has been trialled on a campus-wide display testbed.
 Tacita was featured by Reuters and a number of news outlets across the UK, India and United States.
 Reuters reporter […]

-A Workshop Summary At the TIPS community building event in Preston in December 2017, we lead a workshop exploring the temporalities of consent by mapping out the relationships between different services and products a user may consent to over time.
-We investigated the potential relationships and connections between different services and how they might be influenced […]
+At the TIPS community building event in Preston in December 2017, we lead a workshop exploring the temporalities of consent by mapping out the relationships between different services and products a user may consent to over time.
+We investigated the potential relationships and connections between different services and how they might be influenced over time.
+This […]

 Members of PACTMAN will be presenting research papers and demonstrating PACTMAN technologies at this year’s Pervasive Displays Symposium (PerDis2017).